Ads keep this website free for you.

 bullet fees paid for general financial planning

-bullet administration fees paid for registered accounts such as RRSPs - besides being already non-deductible, beginning January 1, 2019, these fees, if paid outside of the registered account, were to be considered an "advantage" under s.
-207.01(1)(b)(i) of the Income Tax Act, and taxable at 100% of the amount of the fees.
-However, both CRA and the Department of Finance have confirmed that payments of administration or investment management fees for a registered account, paid from a non-registered account, will not be considered an "advantage".
-See Torys LLP article on this.
+bulletAlthough not deductible, payment of these fees outside of a registered account is not considered an "advantage" under s.
+207.01(1)(b)(i) of the Income Tax Act, which would be taxable at 100% of the amount of the fees.
+Both CRA and the Department of Finance have confirmed that payments of administration or investment management fees for a registered account, paid from a non-registered account, will not be considered an "advantage".

 bullet interest on money borrowed to contribute to RRSPs, TFSAs or DPSPs.
 However, if investments are purchased with borrowed money in a non-registered account, and transferred to the RRSP after the loan is repaid, the interest is tax deductible.
 If part of the loan is still outstanding when the investments are transferred to an RRSP, the interest is no longer deductible.